trivago/gollum/docs/producers/httpreq.rst

   By default this is set to 8192.
 **ChannelTimeoutMs**
   Defines a timeout in milliseconds for messages to wait if this producer's queue is full.
+**RawData**
+  Switches between creating POST data from the incoming message (false) and passing the message as HTTP request without changes (true).
+  This setting is enabled by default.
+**Encoding**
+  Defines the payload encoding when RawData is set to false.
+  Set to "text/plain; charset=utf-8" by default.

 - A timeout of -1 or lower will discard the message without notice.
 - A timeout of 0 will block until the queue is free.
 This is the default.